JohnnySaniat/RadDad/README.md

 # Rad Dad

 Rad Dad is designed to assist those who are supporting a pregnancy.
-Learn to tailer support, sustain a healthy lifestyle, experience the journey together, and schedule the moments that matter all with Rad Dad.
+Learn to tailor support, sustain a healthy lifestyle, experience the journey together, and schedule the moments that matter all with Rad Dad.

 [View App] https://johnnysaniat-raddad.netlify.app